 What kind of rules are there?
 What kind of atmosphere should I expect?

 That's actually two questions.
 Which is ok, because we don't have many rules.
 Just don't be stupid, and treat everyone else with respect.
 We're really not huge on telling you what you can and can't do (that said, if you seriously need rules, feel free to peruse our Policies page).
-We started this convention specifically to get away from the commercial, the cliquish, and the boring.
+We started this convention specifically to get away from the commercial and the cliquish.
 We started this to provide a weekend-long refuge for actual grown-ups who don't need their hands constantly held when they just want to cut loose, relax, and have a insane weekend.
 We're not going to tell you to keep your voice down or to put your drink away here because someone might be offended by the sight of a freaking beer.